robmoore-i/Convenience/README.md

 # Convenience

-The powerful list functions from more powerful APL derivative languages, implemented in Java for my convenience.
+Some list functions from more powerful APL derivative languages.
-This includes higher order functions e.g. K's each adverbs, sliding windows, power over function rank as in J.

 ## Implemented